What is application integration?

 Application integration plays a fundamental role in business transformation

-Application integration is key to addressing business challenges and driving change in your organization.
+Application integration is key to addressing business challenges and driving change in your organisation.
 It can help to:

-- Optimize and automate business processes.
-Deliver a personalized experience to customers and employees across multiple digital touchpoints.
+- Optimise and automate business processes.
+Deliver a personalised experience to customers and employees across multiple digital touchpoints.

 - Future-proof the IT landscape.
 Extend legacy systems to support new business models, unlocking the value of existing investments with an API-first approach.

 - Comply with e-government and regulatory requirements.
 Reduce compliance burdens and meet regulatory compliance requirements with digital strategies that provide efficient document registration and delivery to government agencies.

 - Power e-commerce.
 Achieve a holistic view of customer engagements across multiple touchpoints to deliver a superior online buying experience.

 - Enable an API economy.
 Unlock unique services and create new business models for a competitive advantage.

 - Connect business to business (B2B).
 Optimise collaboration with business partners and expand market reach.

 - Create meaningful customer insights.
 Get a 360-degree view of your business and customers.
 Leverage data from sources inside and outside of the organisation to anticipate customer needs and preferences, increase loyalty, and drive competitive advantage.